drcinfotech/Finance-AI-Chatbot/README.md

-# 🏦 Atlas — Finance, Banking & FinTech AI Chatbot
+# 🏦 DRC Finance, Banking & FinTech AI Chatbot

 A production-grade, conversational AI demo for the financial services industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with a **fraud-detection-first** architecture and rich response blocks for accounts, transactions, loans, investments, market data, and budgets.

-> ⚠️ **Demo only.** Atlas is not a SEBI-registered investment advisor, not a bank, and does not handle real money.
+> ⚠️ **Demo only.** DRC Finance is not a SEBI-registered investment advisor, not a bank, and does not handle real money.
 All accounts, transactions, products, and market data are fictional.
 Do not share OTPs, PINs, or passwords with anyone — including this chatbot.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Finance-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)